JoshBranda/movieHaters/README.md

 - Users only see reviews from friends, removing the flood of random strangers' reviews.
 - Users are able to post questions on movies.
 Friends who have seen the movies will receive alerts (and ideally answer the questions)
-- Users have access to long-form film analysis (currently not available on rotten tomatoes, imdb, or wikipedia)
+- Users have access to long-form film analysis (currently not available on rotten tomatoes, imdb, letterboxd, or wikipedia)

 # License